"Polar" and "antiferromagnetic" order in f=1 many-boson systems

 {\em Theorem 2:}\/ Let $\PGS$ be any ground state (in $\calH_0$) of the full Hamiltonian \rlb{H}.
 For any $q>0$, one has \eq \sbkt{\PGS,\hrho_0\PGS}\ge1-\frac{g_0+2g_2}{6q}\frac{N}{V}, \lb{21} \en and, for any $q<0$, one has \eq \sbkt{\PGS,\hrho_0\PGS}\le\frac{2g_0+g_2}{12|q|}\frac{N}{V}. \lb{22} \en

 The inequalities \rlb{21}, \rlb{22} imply that the ground state of \rlb{H} exhibits polar or antiferromagnetic order in the sense that $\sbkt{\PGS,\hrho_0\PGS}$ is close to 1 or 0, respectively, when $|q|\gg gN/V$ (assuming $g\simeq g_0\simeq g_2$) \cite{Nanote}.
 Note that one cannot expect a sharp transition as in the free model discussed in the previous part.
 Since the ground state (within $\calH_0$) for a general nonvanishing $\hV$ is expected to be unique for any $q\in\bbR$, the expectation value $\sbkt{\PGS,\Nz\PGS}$ should vary continuously with $q$ when $N$ is finite.
+This is a manifestation of the general principle that one generally does not observe symmetry breaking in a finite system.

 To see a sharp transition (as $q$ is varied), one should take a certain limit.
 The most challenging and interesting setup is to consider a model with suitable antiferromagnetic interaction and take the infinite volume limit (with a fixed density $\rho$) as in the case of the Heisenberg model \rlb{ms}.
 But this problem seems to be formidably difficult from the current technique of many-body systems.